linuxjuggler/phpunit-action/README.md

 ## License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE.md).
+The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).

+## Note:

+This is still a work in progress project, use it on your own.